nhd36/Leecher/README.md

 # Leecher
-HTML Leecher/Crawler: Retrieving content from any URL within configuring the CSS Selector or ID in HTML.
+HTML Leecher/Crawler: Retrieving content from any URL by Selenium by configuring the CSS selectors of HTML file.

 # TO RUN THIS PROJECT